COMMUNITY COMES FIRST

 I believe the answers are in the room (and my job is to facilitate finding those answers, not coming up with them all alone).

 I also believe your elected officials must be good stewards of your taxpayer dollars.
+We make decisions every month on how to spend money that you earned.
+You should feel confident we have your best interests in mind.

 The work of a city council member is finding and supporting solutions to the challenges and desires Mason residents have.